FREQUENTLY ASKED QUESTIONS

 But what if I want to make a contribution to a specific nonprofit through United Way?

 If you have a special interest in one of United Way’s impact areas – health, education or financial stability – you may designate your gift to that cause on your pledge form.
 If there is a specific initiative or agency partner you’d like to support, you can also designate a portion of your gift.
 Click here for more information.

 Are United Way donations tax-deductible?

 United Way of the Brazos Valley is a federally registered 501(c)3 not-for-profit corporation.
 Donations are tax-deductible to the extent allowed by an individual’s or corporation’s circumstances.
 Those contributing through payroll deduction in their workplace should keep a copy of their pledge form and maintain their last pay stub of the tax year or Form W-2 from their employer that summarizes the amount withheld for United Way.
-For and donations received through case, check or credit card over $250, a letter of receipt will be mailed by January 30 of each year.
+For donations received through cash, check or credit card over $250, a letter of receipt will be mailed by January 30 of each year.

 What if I feel pressured to give?

 Neither United Way nor its volunteers believe people should be forced to give.
 We discourage coercion in any form.
 Any semblance of pressure (whether real, implied or perceived) is contradictory to United Way’s operating standards.
 If you feel that you have been pressured to give in a workplace campaign, please contact your Employee Campaign Coordinator to express your concern or contact us.

 United Way of the Brazos Valley currently invests in programs hosted by 26 Community Impact Partners.
 Additionally, United Way supports collaborative Investment Initiatives to address specific needs in the Brazos Valley, including 2-1-1 Texas, the Early Literacy Program, Ride2Health and the Youth Leadership Cabinet.